JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 To uninstall the mod, remove `The Legend of Bum-bo_Windfall` folder from `Bepinex/Plugins`.

 ## Disclaimers
-The Legend of Bum-bo: Windfall is made for the Steam version of the vanilla game.
-It has not been tested with the GOG or Epic Games versions, and might not work properly with them.
+The Legend of Bum-bo: Windfall is made for the Steam version of the vanilla game, although it should work with the GOG and Epic Games versions as well.

 Text that is added or modified by The Legend of Bum-bo: Windfall is not translated and will only display in the English language.